 Project Doomed Anyway?

 In an article in Issue 35 of "The Aviation Historian" magazine (April 2021), Matt Bearman reasons that the problems with the Vulture engine used on the Manchester bomber were mostly caused by airflow on the propellers reaching transonic speeds and the action of the constant-speed hydromatic propellers then causing a loss of power, limiting the top speed of the aircraft and ultimately damaging the engines.
 The same problem might be expected for the Blackburn B20, meaning it would never have been able to attain the high speeds expected of it.
-Exactly the same issue is suspected to be behind the poor performance of the Hercules engines on the Saro Lerwick, with its large-diameter propellers and their hydromatic constant-speed mechanism.
+The same issue is suspected to be behind the poor performance of the Hercules engines on the Saro Lerwick, with its large-diameter propellers and their hydromatic constant-speed mechanism.
 If the B20 had been fitted with Hercules engines (as originally planned) then again, a reduced top-speed and constant engine problems would be anticipated.
 The issue of supersonic drag on propellers was simply not widely understood at the time; if it had been, the adoption of thinner profile blades might have solved most of the issues of the Vulture and Peregrine engines and given better performance to the Hercules when fitted to the Lerwick, Beaufighter and Albermarle.
 Anyone interested in British aircraft development in the 1930s and 40s is strongly advised to read Matt Bearman's article.

 If the Blackburn B20 had been chosen instead of the Saro Lerwick it is likely there would have been tremendous pressure to use the Hercules engines as originally planned.
 In this case, J.D.
 Rennie would either have had to resist the growth in the weight of the B20 during its development or accepted a reduced performance in either speed or range.
 However, the Hercules engine was developed extensively both before, during and after the war and its power was increased from 1,150 horsepower of the MkI in 1936 through the 1,615 horsepower Mk VI of 1941 to the 2,080 horsepower Mk 762 of post-war years.
-So mid to late war versions of a B20 powered by Hercules engines could well have come close to realising the full speed potential of the airframe (assuming the propeller issues outlined above had been solved).
-If the B20 had been chosen to meet R1/36 it would have had an armament of 8 machine guns (2 in a nose turret, 2 in a dorsal turret and 4 in the tail turret) and carried a bomb load of 2,000 lb (the B20 was apparently designed with 4 bomb-cells in the inner wings, each capable of accomodating a 500 lb bomb).
+So mid to late-war versions of a B20 powered by Hercules engines could well have come close to realising the full speed potential of the airframe (assuming the propeller issues outlined above had been solved).
+If the B20 had been chosen to meet R1/36 it would have had an armament of 8 machine guns (2 in the nose, 2 in a dorsal turret and 4 in the tail turret) and carried a bomb load of 2,000 lb (the B20 was designed with 4 bomb-cells in the inner wings, each capable of accommodating a 500 lb bomb).
 The range called for in R1/36 was only 1,500 miles (The Sunderland and Catalina flying boats both had a range of more than 2,500 miles).

-How a Hercules powered version of the Blackburn B20 might have looked
+How a Hercules powered version of the Blackburn B20 might have looked.

 How the B20 might have looked in the air-sea rescue role.
 Its speed would have made its chance of survival in this task over the North Sea much greater than the types which actually carried it out.
 The pontoon float would have greatly simplified the task of picking up survivors.

 Would the B20 have been a success if it had gone into service?
-A biography of Wilfrid Freeman ³, the man ultimately responsible for the cancellation of the B20 project, says "the operational requirement for a heavy flying boat with a top speed of 340 mph was questionable".
-Maybe so, and of course none of the Blackburn designs of the war years was particularly liked by their crews (the Botha in particular).
-The B20 would not have had the range to hunt U-boats in mid-Atlantic.
-However, I bet there are a lot of Coastal Command aircrew that would have given their right arm for an aircraft able to outrun the long-range Junkers 88 fighters over the Bay of Biscay or off the coast of Norway.
+A biography of Wilfrid Freeman³, the man ultimately responsible for the cancellation of the B20 project, says "the operational requirement for a heavy flying boat with a top speed of 340 mph was questionable".
+Maybe so, and of course, none of the Blackburn designs of the war years was particularly liked by their crews (the Botha in particular).
+The B20 would not have had the range to hunt U-boats in the mid-Atlantic.
+However, I bet there were a lot of Coastal Command aircrew that would have given their right arm for an aircraft able to outrun the long-range Junkers 88 fighters over the Bay of Biscay or off the coast of Norway.
 The B20 would have been able to catch and shoot down any FW Condors it encountered.
 It would also have been of immense use for reconnaissance in the Mediterranean and Far East (the actions in defence of Ceylon in 1942 spring to mind).
 Imagine a B20 in 1943/44 capable of over 300 mph with a 57 mm Mollins gun in the nose and rocket projectiles under its wings, now that would have been a powerful weapon!

-One thing that should be remembered is that after the B20 was rejected for the R1/36 specification its development from that time was as a flying test-bed for the retractable bottom technology.
+One thing that should be remembered is that after the B20 was rejected for the R1/36 specification its development from that time was as a flying test bed for the retractable bottom technology.
 If the Second World war had not occurred it is likely that the two B20 prototypes planned would have taken to the air in civilian markings and that Blackburn would have worked to adapt the B20 into a fast flying boat airliner, and its extra speed in that role may well have appealed to many passengers in the aviation marketplace.
-Just think of a trip in a fast Blackburn flying boat from Southampton down to the posh resorts of Biarritz, Monte Carlo and Capri in a 1940's Europe free of war and dictatorship.
+Just think of a trip in a fast Blackburn flying boat from Southampton down to the posh resorts of Biarritz, Monte Carlo and Capri in a 1940s Europe free of war and dictatorship.

 On 28th August 1998, Royal Navy divers recovered one of the Rolls Royce Vulture II engines of the Blackburn B20 prototype from the sea.
-The wreck itself is a war grave but a fishing trawler's nets had become entangled in the engine, and dragged it into shallower water.
-Because of the rarity of the engine it was decided to raise it.
+The wreck itself is a war grave but a fishing trawler's nets had become entangled in the engine and dragged it into shallower water.
+Because of the rarity of the engine, it was decided to raise it.
 The propeller was separated from the engine and each part was floated to the surface by airbags from where they were hoisted onto HMS Damant.
 The following pictures were sent to me by Bill Watson who took part in the recovery.

 From the view above the engine looks like a radial, an optical illusion caused by viewing it from the front.
 What you are seeing are the steel piston liners of the "X" arrangement Vulture Mk II engine.
-With the aluminium engine blocks rotted away they are "flopping" around the steel crankshaft and have fallen into a circular arrangement.
+With the aluminium engine blocks rotted away, they are "flopping" around the steel crankshaft and have fallen into a circular arrangement.
 See the photo of the recovered engine in the museum for a better perspective.

 Joe McGrath informed me the engine was displayed for a time at the Rolls Royce Museum at Hillington in Glasgow until the museum closed.
-In Sept 2007 I received an email from Jim Richardson to say that the engine is now on display at the Dumfries and Galloway Aviation Museum near Dumfries.
+In Sept 2007 I received an email from Jim Richardson to saying that the engine is now on display at the Dumfries and Galloway Aviation Museum near Dumfries.
 I visited it myself in 2012, All the aluminium parts have disintegrated leaving only part of the steel crankshaft with a few steel piston liners attached.
 They are liberally painted in black and silver to prevent further corrosion.
 The item is displayed in a lean-to on one side of the site.